How To IdentifyAudio SpeakersThat Have The MostFlexibility & Best Sound Quality

 Remember that any speaker is always a compromise and that there really isn’t an ideal solution.

 Expensive speakers typically have plenty of extra “bling” and markups that you’re paying for and require a large dedicated and well treated listening room.
 That solution is really expensive and doesn’t suit my goals and probably not yours either..
 Those kinds of speakers are typically sold through distributors and dealers who also add their markups raising the cost of these components (speakers and related audio components needed to drive them) beyond anything that resembles good sensible value.
 I do not recommend that you consider going in that direction.
-If you do, you’re on your own since I have no interest in following you.
+If you do, you’re on your own since I have no interest in helping you with that adventure.
 I’ve been there and in the end, it really doesn’t work.
 If you’re interested more in the audio components and in spending money and time, maybe that’s enough for you.
 But if you really love music, that approach is very ineffective.

 COHERENT AUDIO SPEAKERS

 I’ve built many different speaker designs and have retailed many others and I’m still searching for that illusive ideal solution.
 Trying to find manufactured speakers (after considering many DIY possibilities) is really difficult.
 Probably more so since their size and placement doesn’t make them easy to obtain or send back and sell if they don’t work for you.
 This has to be the most difficult part of creating an ideal audio solution.
 After looking, searching, reading, and trying for the life of me to find something I could believe in and use for myself, I came across Coherent Audio speakers out of Ontario, Canada.
 I had used Radian coaxial designs before (both in an open baffle design as well as closed box) and really liked them.
-Placement ruled out open baffle and I never did have the right cabinet design to fully appreciate these speakers or time further exploring their options.
+Placement ruled out open baffle and I never did have the right cabinet design to fully appreciate these speakers or time to further explore their options.

 Are his speakers perfect and do they play just like “live” music?
 Of course not.
 No audio system is perfect no matter what the cost!